contractdesign/code-examples/openvpn/README.md

 # To Configure the Client and Server

-1. **client**: modify `client.conf` to reference the IP address of the EC2 instance
+1. **client**: Modify `client.conf` to reference the IP address of the EC2 instance

-2. **client**: generate the secret key
+2. **client**: Generate the secret key
 ```
     $ openvpn --genkey --secret static.key
 ```
-3. **server**: create an EC2 instance.
+3. **server**: Create an EC2 instance and note its IP address (`${AWS_IP}` below).
 When creating the EC2 instance, make sure to add a security group rule to allow UDP traffic from port 1194 in addition to the default SSH port 22 rule.
 Adding this rule allows OpenVPN traffic to pass to the instance.

-4. **server**: securely copy `server.conf` and the secret key file, `static.key`, created in step 2.
+4. **server**: Copy `server.conf` and the secret key file, `static.key`, created in step 2.
 ```
     $ scp server.conf ubuntu@${AWS_IP}:/home/ubuntu
     $ scp static.key  ubuntu@${AWS_IP}:/home/ubuntu